-Every year around ten million people in poorer countries die of illnesses that can be very cheaply prevented or managed, including malaria, HIV, tuberculosis and diarrhoea.
+Every year around 10 million people in poorer countries die of illnesses that can be very cheaply prevented or managed, including malaria, HIV, tuberculosis, and diarrhoea.

 As a result, there remain many opportunities to scale up treatments that are known to prevent or cure common health conditions in low-income countries.

-Options for working on the problem include serving as a donor to effective projects, working as an economist in intergovernmental organizations such as the World Bank or World Health Organization, or starting or working in a non-profit that scales up proven treatments.
+Options for working on the problem include serving as a donor to effective projects, working as an economist in intergovernmental organisations (such as the World Bank or World Health Organization), or starting or working in a nonprofit that scales up proven treatments.

 We think work to alleviate global health problems has the potential for a large positive impact.
-The damage done by easily preventable diseases in the least developed countries plus India is between 200 million DALYs and 500 million DALYs per year.
+The damage done by easily preventable diseases in the least developed countries plus India amounts to between 200 million DALYs (disability-adjusted life years) and 500 million DALYs per year.

 Making progress on alleviating global health problems seems highly tractable.
 It is mostly a matter of scaling up approaches that are known with near certainty to work if done correctly.